xvaara/jklsummerstart.com/content/info.md

 - Semi-Pro - You know what you are doing

 Pairs (Best shot)
-- Pairs Casual (Both of you are less experienced)
+- Pairs Casual (Both of you are fairly new, scoring well over par on most holes)
 - Pairs Pro (at least one of you has a chance to birdie holes)

 You can register at the series you feel best suits you = ).
 You can also borrow discs at the Tuomiojärvi Beach.